sandeep457/ReactApp/README.md

 # Getting Started with React App

-In the project directory go inside 'USHAASSIGMENT01', you can run:
+In the project directory go inside 'ReactApp-main' folder , you can run:

 ### `npm install`